Talk about finger-lickin’ good, this sauce is taking things up a notch.

 Once the slurry is added to the saucepan, whisk together to fully incorporate it, and bring it back to a simmer.

-Let the sauce simmer for several minutes until it has thickened to your desired consistency, then remove from heat and use how you wish (more on that now!).
+Let the sauce simmer for several minutes until it has thickened to your desired consistency, then remove from heat.
+Use immediately or let cool and store in an airtight container in the fridge.

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!